-Even if you don’t have a teenager, it pays to buy the safest car you can afford – whether your credit is great or less than perfect.
-Tin this instance, the new report from the IIHS can go a long way to steering you towards the right vehicle.
+Even if your credit scores are less than perfect, the smart move is to buy the safest car you can afford.
+Checking out the list of vehicles tested by the IIHS can go a long way to steering you towards the right vehicle.